pyeventsourcing/eventsourcing/docs/topics/domain.rst

 class :class:`~eventsourcing.domain.Aggregate.Created` which is a data class defined with various attributes such a the ID of the aggregate, a timestamp, and a version number.
-The "created" class can be used directly, but is normally subclassed to define custom "created" event classes with a suitable name and attributes for your particular concrete aggregate classes.
+The "created" class can be used directly, but is normally subclassed to define a custom "created" event class with a suitable name and attributes for your particular concrete aggregate class.

 The :func:`~eventsourcing.domain.Aggregate._create` method also has a required ``id`` argument which should be a Python :class:`~uuid.UUID` object that will be used to uniquely identify the aggregate